Computational-Graph-Theory-Group-Kulak/Counterexamles-to-a-conjecture-of-Faudree-and-Schelp/README.md

 The latest version of this program can be obtained from <https://github.com/Computational-Graph-Theory-Group-Kulak/Counterexamles-to-a-conjecture-of-Faudree-and-Schelp.git>.

 This codebase filters graphs that are hamiltonian-connected and k-uniformly connected for every k in {2...n-2}.
-It makes use of datastructures and methods from [`nauty`](https://pallini.di.uniroma1.it/), [`plantri`](https://users.cecs.anu.edu.au/~bdm/plantri/) and [`K2-Hamiltonian Graphs`](https://github.com/JarneRenders/K2-Hamiltonian-Graphs).
-The verification implementation is derived from [`nauty`](https://pallini.di.uniroma1.it/).
+It makes use of datastructures and methods from [`nauty`](https://pallini.di.uniroma1.it/), [`plantri`](https://users.cecs.anu.edu.au/~bdm/plantri/), [`snarkhunter`](https://caagt.ugent.be/cubic/)  and [`K2-Hamiltonian Graphs`](https://github.com/JarneRenders/K2-Hamiltonian-Graphs).
+The verification implementation is derived from [`hamiltonian_cycles`](https://github.com/JorikJooken/hamiltonian_cycles).

-### Installation
+## Installation

 This requires a working shell and `make`.

 - Download, extract and configure [`nauty`](https://pallini.di.uniroma1.it/) in /nauty.
+- Download, extract and configure [`plantri`](https://users.cecs.anu.edu.au/~bdm/plantri/) in /plantri.
+- Download, extract and configure [`snarkhunter`](https://caagt.ugent.be/cubic/) in /snarkhunter.
 - Compile using:
-	* `make all-64bit` to create a binary for the 64 bit version
+	* `make all` to create a binary

+## Usage

+To allow easy usage the binaries are packaged in shellscripts that automatically set nessecary compliant settings.

 ### Usage of faudreeSchelp

 Usage: `bash faudreeSchelp.sh n plantri-args`

-Generates all hamiltonian-connected graphs that are not k-uniformly connected for some k in {n/2-1...n-2}
+Generates a category of graphs with plantri and filters those are hamiltonian-connected and not k-uniformly connected for some k in {n/2-1...n-2}

 The order of the arguments here is important.
 ```